$125 off any CGM Plan. Use code FALL125

 Nerve damage can also disrupt blood flow, making it difficult for the body to regulate its temperature.
 In addition, nerve damage can cause your muscles to tense up, making it harder for the body to cool down.
 As a result, people with nerve damage may find it difficult to tolerate even moderate temperatures.

-On the flip side, some nerve damage can cause cold intolerance, which is not just a sensitivity to cold temperatures but can be debilitating for those affected by it.
+On the flip side, some nerve damage can cause cold intolerance, which is not just a sensitivity to cold temperatures but can be debilitating for those affected.

 A Note on Peripheral Neuropathy